 The round was led by Bocom Financial Asset Investment Co Ltd, with additional investment from SAIC.
 New investors, including China's National Green Development Fund and CITIC Securities Investment Co Ltd, participated in the financing.

-IM Motors is a joint venture between SAIC, Zhangjiang Hi-Tech and Alibaba, with SIAC holding a majority stake.
+IM Motors is a joint venture between SAIC, Zhangjiang Hi-Tech and Alibaba, with SAIC holding a majority stake.

 It took reservations for its first model, the IM Motors L7, during the Shanghai auto show last April and began deliveries in June this year.

 The IM Motors L7 is positioned similarly to NIO's ET7 sedan, which began deliveries in late March, as a mid-size, all-electric sedan.
 There are currently very limited options for this market in China.

 The IM Motors L7 measures 5,098 mm in length, 1,960 mm in width and 1,482 mm in height, with a wheelbase of 3,100 mm.
 For comparison, the NIO ET7 measures 5,101 mm in length, 1,987 mm in width and 1,509 mm in height, with a wheelbase of 3,060 mm.

 In terms of price, the IM Motors L7 is slightly cheaper than the ET7, with deliveries already started for the L7 Pro version, which starts at RMB 408,800.
 Its other version, the L7 Dynamic, has a starting price of RMB 368,800 and deliveries are expected to begin in August.

 The NIO ET7 is also currently available in two versions, a regular version and a first-edition version, with pre-subsidy starting prices of RMB 458,000 and 536,000 yuan respectively.

 Deliveries of IM Motors began on June 18, with the first cities to see L7 deliveries being Shanghai and Suzhou.